UnderStackDev/worldtour/README.md

 Gastro Loot: Watching a movie from Spain?
 Eat some tapas.
 Drinking a warm beer counts too.
 It's about the vibe, not the performance.

-Tier List Ratings: No more agonizing over "3 vs 4 stars".
-Is it a 🔥 BANGER, 🍿 POPCORN, or 💀 TRASH?

 Smart AI Curator: Don't know what to watch from Bhutan?
 The built-in smart prompt helps you ask your own AI for tailored recommendations based on your progress.